vadrian89/refugee_help/README.md

 - do not build a BloC for easy tasks; use BloC when dealing with backend and/or there are a lot of changes in the screen;
 - prefer Cubit over Bloc;
 - if a class member is not explicitly required to be public, make it private;
+- declare the type of all class members;
+- use type inference only inside functions and only if the type is clear and if the variable is initialised at declaration;
+- prefer explicit type over inference;
+- do not declare variables as "var something;" and leave it like that;

 Anyone is welcomed to contribute anyway they can:
 - recommend/request features;